-Emily Black, an IRS business services agent, states in 2011, excise tax collections comprised just two percent of all IRS revenues, but “to put things in perspective, that’s over $49 billion in excise tax collections.”
+Emily Black, an IRS business services agent, states in 2015, excise tax collections comprised just three percent of all IRS revenues, but “to put things in perspective, that’s over $98.3 billion in excise tax collections.”
 Federal taxes are attached to many of the items we purchase on a regular—sometimes even daily—basis.
 The reason we don’t notice or consider these taxes is that they're hidden in the purchase price of the item we’re buying.

 Air transportation taxes

-As if air fares and baggage fees weren’t high enough, you’ll also get hit with federal air transportation taxes when you buy flight tickets.
+As if air fares and baggage fees weren’t high enough, you’ll also get hit with federal air transportation taxes when you buy airline tickets.
 In most cases, airline carriers advertise base fares that do not include the extra federal taxes.
-When you finalize your purchase, a federal tax of 7.5 percent, plus a segment fee of $4 each way, is tacked on to your final cost.
+When you finalize your purchase, a federal tax of 7.5 percent, plus a segment fee of $4 each way and September 11 Security Fee of $5/60, are tacked on to your final cost.

 The federal tax rates for beer, wine and spirits vary depending on the type of alcohol you buy and the alcohol content of the beverage.
 For beer, you’ll pay the federal government between 2 and 5 cents per can, or 12 to 30 cents per six pack.
 The tax per 750 ml bottle of wine ranges from 4 cents for hard ciders to 67 cents for naturally sparkling varieties.
 Spirits or hard liquors have the highest liquor tax because of their high alcohol content.
 An average 80-proof 750 ml bottle of hard liquor will cost you $2.14 in federal tax.